Due to an increase in crossbreeding in the past few decades, designer dog breeds are very popular these days.

 The Pom-A-Pug has a life expectancy of approximately 8-12 years, which is a bit under the average for a small-sized dog.

-To give it the opportunity to live out a full life, this breed requires moderate exercise, mental stimulation, and a quality diet to have an opportunity to live a potentially full and healthy life.
+To allow it to live out a full life, this breed requires moderate exercise, mental stimulation, and a quality diet to have an opportunity to live a potentially full and healthy life.

 Staying in tune with your dog’s mental state of mind is always an important aspect when raising a healthy dog.

-A very large part of being a responsible dog owner involves having a sensitive and observant nature toward your dog on a daily basis and recognizing when there may be a problem.
+A very large part of being a responsible dog owner involves having a sensitive and observant nature toward your dog daily and recognizing when there may be a problem.

 Intelligence, Temperament & Personality Traits of a Pom-A-Pug